“Another teacher in service? Didn’t we just have one of those last month?”

 The objectives of in-service teacher education typically fall into one or more of the following categories: elemental objectives, which provide teachers with specific information about the subject areas they teach; relational objectives, which guide teachers in determining clear relationships between their students’ needs and abilities and the content they teach; and creative objectives, which encourage teachers to create a product for use in the classroom, such as a test or a course outline.
 These are all important objectives within the world of education; let’s explore five steps we can take to help ensure the teacher in service is beneficial.

-4. Give teachers something they can use right away in their classrooms.
 Time is of the essence for busy teachers; they will see value in the time they’ve spent away from the classrooms if they have something practical they can implement right away with their students.

 5. Give Teachers a Chance to Evaluate their Teacher In-service Experience